A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas: Introduction

-The purpose of this contribution is to show that vine copulas represent a suitable tool to model inputs in UQ problems, and to propose a general framework for their usage.
-Since algorithms to compute the Rosenblatt transform of vine copulas are available, these models are applicable also in combination with UQ techniques that work in probability spaces with independent variables.
-Algorithms to fit vine models to data, for instance based on maximum likelihood or Bayesian estimation, also exist, making these models suitable for data driven applications \citep{Aas2009, Schepsmeier2015}.
+This manuscript proposes a general framework to use vine copulas to model model input dependencies in UQ problems.
+The flexibility of these models guarantees an accurate description of the input dependence properties that shape the output statistics.
+Besides, since algorithms to compute the Rosenblatt transform of vine copulas are available, these dependence models are applicable also in combination with UQ techniques that work in probability spaces with independent variables.
+Algorithms to infer the structure and fit the parameters of vine models to data, for instance based on maximum likelihood or Bayesian estimation, also exist, making these models suitable for data driven applications \citep{Aas2009, Schepsmeier2015}.

-After recalling fundamental results of copula and vine copula theory (Sections \ref{sec:Copulas-and-vines}-\ref{sec:Vine-Rosenblatt for UQ}), we re-formalise three established UQ methodologies that work for independent inputs, FORM, IS and PCE, for inputs with dependent components (\secref{UQ-techniques}).
-In Sections \ref{sec:Gauss-fails}-\ref{sec:dome} we show on two truss models that modelling non-Gaussian input dependence with the Gaussian copula yields wrong estimates of the failure probability and response moments.
-The problem cannot be amended using different UQ methods, since it is inherent to the misinterpretation of the input uncertainty.
-Reliable estimates are obtained instead by FORM, IS or PCE using a suitable vine representation of the input, also when the vine is purely inferred from available data.
+After recalling fundamental results of copula and vine copula theory (Sections \ref{sec:Copulas-and-vines}-\ref{sec:vines4UQ}), we combine three established UQ methodologies, FORM, IS and PCE, with vine copula models of the input dependencies (\secref{UQ-techniques}).
+In Sections \ref{sec:horizontal_truss}-\ref{sec:dome} we apply the methodology to two truss models.
+We show that modelling non-Gaussian input dependencies with the Gaussian copula yields wrong estimates of the failure probability and of the response moments.
+The problem cannot be amended by using different UQ methods, since it is inherent to the wrong representation of the input uncertainty.
+Reliable estimates are obtained instead by using a suitable vine representation of the input, also when the vine is purely inferred from available data.
+The method's advantages and current limitations are discussed in \secref{discussion}.